YingkunZhou/i386-test/doc/seshadri2012evicted.md

 4-core system performance for different workload categories.
 The value on top of each group indicates % improvement in weighted speedup provided by D-EAF compared to LRU.

+Figure 7 shows the absolute weighted speedup for our 4-core system grouped based on different workload categories (as described in Section 6).
+(<sub>We do not include the results for 2-core workloads due to space constraints.
+The observed trends for them are similar to those for 4-core workloads.
-Figure 7 shows the absolute weighted speedup for our 4-core system grouped based on different workload categories (as described in Section 6).7 The percentage on top of the bars show the improvement in weighted speedup of D-EAF compared to the LRU policy.
+We include these results in our tech report [47].</sub>) The percentage on top of the bars show the improvement in weighted speedup of D-EAF compared to the LRU policy.
-For SPEC workloads, as expected, overall system performance decreases as the intensity of the workloads increases from low to high.8 Regardless, both EAF and D-EAF outperform other prior approaches for all workload categories (21% over LRU and 8% over the best previous mechanism, SHIP).
+For SPEC workloads, as expected, overall system performance decreases as the intensity of the workloads increases from low to high. (<sub>Our server benchmarks have little scope for categorization.
+Therefore, we present average results for all server workloads.</sub>)
+Regardless, both EAF and D-EAF outperform other prior approaches for all workload categories (21% over LRU and 8% over the best previous mechanism, SHIP).
 The figure also shows that within each intensity category, the performance improvement of our mechanisms increases with increasing cache sensitivity of the workloads.
 This is because the negative impact of cache under-utilization increases as workloads become more sensitive to cache space.
 Although not explicitly shown in the figure, the performance improvement of D-EAF over the best previous mechanism (SHIP) also increases as the cache sensitivity of the workloads increases.